 I personally get a Davines in-salon hair gloss every 12 weeks.
 When I’m noticing my hair turning brassy (around the 8-9 week mark), I opt for a Christophe Robin Shade Variation Care glossing mask in Chic Copper.

-2. The right cleansers
+2. Use the right cleansers

 If you’re experimenting with at-home hair glosses, make sure your shampoo and conditioner are both color-safe and free of parabens and sulfates.
 We love both lines from Living Proof Perfect Hair Day and VERB Hydrating.